victorabraham/2GP-test/README.md

 Install the package in an environment.

-Create second version of the package by running below command
+Checkout `second_version` branch and create second version of the package by running below command

 `sfdx force:package:version:create --package fmaObjectTest --installationkeybypass --definitionfile config/project-scratch-def.json --codecoverage --wait 10`